 In the collection of landscape photos I took over the years (you can see some of them at the gallery), I was looking to pick out one that's unique and has that, dare I say, fine art quality, worthy of being hung prominently on a wall.1 There were a couple of candidates, but I landed on this one (still a camera-processed JPEG):

-This photo was taken back in summer of 2015 in Thailand.
-To get this shot, I had to get up early enough to be at the trailhead by 4 in the morning, then hike in the dark on a mostly unmarked trail for about 3 miles up to this relatively unknown viewpoint to catch the sunrise.
-The effort it took to capture this made it so satisfying, and that's part of the reason why I chose this.
+This photo was taken back in summer of 2015 in Krabi, Thailand.
+To get this shot, I had to get up early enough to be at the trailhead by 4 in the morning, then hike in the dark for 2.5 hours on a mostly unmarked trail for about 4 km (2.5 mi) with around 500 m (1,600 ft) elevation gain up to this relatively unknown viewpoint to catch the sunrise.
+The effort it took to capture this made it so gratifying, and that's part of the reason why I chose this photo.

 Re-processing the Photo